Preventive Dental Care for Your Dog

-- Start by using your finger to gently massage his gums.
+- Use your finger to gently massage their gums.

-- Put a small dab of doggy toothpaste on your index finger and let your dog lick it.
-Praise him for being brave.
+- Put a small dab of doggy toothpaste on your index finger and let your dog taste it.

-Remember to keep a positive attitude, praising and reassuring your dog throughout the process.
+Remember to keep a positive attitude, praising and reassuring your pup along the way.
 Once your dog is comfortable with this process, it's time to introduce a toothbrush or gauze pad:

-- Let your dog lick some toothpaste off of a doggy toothbrush or gauze pad, and again, praise him for being brave.
-This will help accustom him to the texture of the brush or gauze while building his confidence.
+- Let your dog lick some toothpaste off a doggy toothbrush or gauze pad and praise them for a job well done.
+This will help accustom them to the texture of the brush or gauze while building their confidence.

-- As before, lift the outer lips and expose the teeth.
+- Lift the outer lips and expose the teeth.
 Most owners find it easiest to start with the canine teeth—the large ones in the front of the mouth.

 How Can Nylabone Help?

 Chew toys and bones can be great allies for keeping your dog's teeth clean and healthy.
-Nylabone offers a wide variety of both edible and non-edible bones and chews that satisfy a dog's natural urge to chew while helping to clean his teeth at the same time.
+Nylabone offers a wide variety of both edible and non-edible chews that satisfy a dog's natural urge to chew and help clean teeth.